shardeum/ldrpc-docker/README.md

 }
 ```

-> Note: The /totalData API is resource-intensive and may respond slowly.
+**Important Note:** The `/totalData` API is resource-intensive and may respond slowly.
 Avoid frequent requests within a short period to prevent overloading the Collector API Server.

 ### Service Validator healthcheck API